 Table 8: Same as Figure 7, but with a preselection on air temperature rather than a fixed calendar window.

 The first analysis was the optimization of the precipitation forecasting over a subcatchment (Binn-Simplon region) in the Swiss Alps (Figure 5).
 The optimizer could choose the 2 pressure levels of the atmospheric circulation analogy (method with a single level of analogy).
-The resulting performance score [?, CRPSS = skill score of the CRPS, see]]Brown1974 is obviously superior to the one from the sequential calibration (red line on Figure 5).
+The resulting performance score [?, CRPSS = skill score of the CRPS, see]]Brown1974 is obviously superior to the one got from the sequential calibration (red line on Figure 5).
 For most options, it is also slightly better than the results from the optimization without selection of the pressure levels (blue line).
-A clear breakthrough of the performances was not expected, as the former selection of pressure levels results from intensive comparative work [Bontron(2004)].
+A clear breakthrough of the performances was not expected, as the former selection of pressure levels results already from intensive comparative work [Bontron(2004)].
 This application however demonstrates that, when correctly parametrized, GAs can automatically and successfully choose the pressure levels.
 However, some less relevant optimizations do not match the previous results.
 Through different applications, the automatic selection of the pressure level was shown to significantly increase the difficulty for GAs to converge to a unique solution, ideally the global optimum.
 A difficulty is that the pressure levels are considered within the optimization without continuity between values, and thus the approaches relying on distance in the parameters space, such as the search radius, cannot fully exploit the properties that make them efficient.
 However, even though the results show a certain variability, most of them present very good performance scores, despite different parameters of the AM.

 Then, the same optimization was performed, but for another region, sensitive to other meteorological influences (Figure 6), in order to assess eventual dependencies of the operator with the predictand.
 Even though differences can be observed with Figure 5, it is globally the same options that perform better.

-Next, a second level of analogy was added (Figure 7) on moisture variables [?, see]]Bontron2004, Horton2016.
+Next, a second level of analogy was proposed (Figure 7) based on moisture variables [?, see]]Bontron2004, Horton2016.
 GAs had to optimize both levels of analogy simultaneously.
-Once again, despite the difficulty to optimize simultaneously both levels of analogy, the results were better than the sequential calibration (red line on Figure 7).
+Once again, despite the difficulty to do so, the results were better than the sequential calibration (red line on Figure 7).
 And finally, a preselection on air temperature was added instead of the fixed calendar window, as proposed by [Ben Daoud et~al.(2015)Ben Daoud, Sauquet, Bontron, Obled,, and Lang].
 The results show generally higher scores (Figure 8), demonstrating the success of the optimizer to take advantage of this new degree of freedom, and its capacity to handle optimization of 3 analogy levels jointly.
 Again, the most relevant options are generally the same.

-After analysis of the most relevant mutation operators, the following advice can be raised (detailed parametrization are provided in section 4):
+After analysis of the most relevant mutation operators, the following advices can be raised (detailed parametrization are provided in section 4):

 • Non-uniform mutation [Michalewicz(1996)]: this operator is good in terms of convergence, mainly when the number of parameters to optimize is rather low.
 The number of required evaluations, however, can be quite substantial.
 The main disadvantage of the non-uniform mutation is the number of parameters it requires, that are difficult to estimate a priori.
 The coefficient does not influence performance.
 The role of is rather difficult to judge, but does not seem essential.
 The mutation rate was found to be important.
 The difficulty is that the optimal value may be case-related.